Shareholder advisor ISS changes recommendations on Petropavlovsk board nominees

-LONDON Shareholder advisory group ISS on Wednesday changed its recommendation ahead of Petropavlovsk's (POG.L) annual general meeting next week, saying shareholders should oppose the reappointment of Peter Hambro, who has led the company for decades.
+LONDON, June 14 Shareholder advisory group ISS on Wednesday changed its recommendation ahead of Petropavlovsk's annual general meeting next week, saying shareholders should oppose the reappointment of Peter Hambro, who has led the company for decades.

 It had previously recommended rejecting changes proposed by dissident shareholders.